 Color: Watermelon Neon and Green Pumpkin

-I have long believed that in a tough bite, bass will hold onto a ribbed worm longer, because on more natural unique feel.
+I have long believed that in a tough bite, bass will hold onto a ribbed worm longer, because on a more natural unique feel.
 And, as those of us here in Minnesota have been discovering over the last couple years, Garlic is hot!
 As a chef, you’d think I would have figured this out a little sooner.
-In all my years of cooking, I can’t say I can remember to many times anyone said skip the garlic – why would a bass?
+In all my years of cooking, I can’t say I can remember too many times anyone said skip the garlic – why would a bass?

 I used a 1/16th ounce Gopher jig, and flipped the tubeworms in and around stands of cabbage in 12′ – 16′ of water.
-On this, unfortunately, I only picked up a couple small fish, but as can be the case, plenty small Northern Pike where around too keep me busy – sometimes by unhooking and releasing them, and many times by clipping off my line with sharp teeth and forcing me to re-tie.
+On this, unfortunately, I only picked up a couple of small fish, but as can be the case, plenty small Northern Pike were around to keep me busy – sometimes by unhooking and releasing them, and many times by clipping off my line with sharp teeth and forcing me to re-tie.
 I plan to keep a supply of these 4″ tubeworms on hand for shallow finesse situations in the future.
 They are one more item to add to my arsenal and one more way to enjoy the pleasures of Garlic.
 Bam!… learn more